 Princeton R-V High School students who have met state and local A+ criteria will be eligible to receive reimbursement of tuition and fees while attending an A+ eligible Missouri community college, vocational or technical school as a fulltime student, providing the state funding is continued.

-Any questions or comments may be addressed to the local A+ Coordinator at 660-748-3490
+Any questions or comments may be addressed to the local A+ Coordinator, Mrs. Heather Hall at 660-748-3211 ext.
+222.